hybridgroup/cylon-keyboard/README.md

 All that you need to do is plug the keyboard into your computer as usual.

+## Browser Support

+As of version `0.15.0`, `cylon-keyboard` also works in the browser.
+When packaged up with other Cylon modules using Browserify or another tool, it should work as normal.

 ## Documentation

 We're busy adding documentation to our web site at http://cylonjs.com/ please